Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 The Elasticsearch subsystem is eventually consistent.
 A change can take any length of time to be reflected in the index, ranging from a few seconds to several minutes.
 Elasticsearch indexes the metadata and the content of each updated node, in the order in which the nodes were last changed.
 The indexing components will try to index information about nodes as fast as possible, but content indexing is likely to be limited by the time needed to extract text from the files and all indexing will be affected by the rate at which the nodes are being changed.

-Some queries can be executed both transactionally against the database or with eventual consistency against the Solr index.
-Only queries using the AFTS or CMIS query languages can be executed against the database.
-The Lucene query language cannot be used against the database whereas, `selectNodes` (XPATH) on the Java API always goes against the database, walking and fetching nodes as required.
+Some queries can be executed both transactionally against the database or with eventual consistency against the Elasticsearch index.
+Only a subset of queries using the AFTS or CMIS query languages can be executed against the database.
+No queries using the Lucene query language can be used against the database whereas, `selectNodes` (XPATH) on the Java API always goes against the database, walking and fetching nodes as required.

 Improvements to tracking results in less lag to metadata indexing.
 Metadata updates are impacted less by content indexing or the bulk updates to PATH for `move`, `rename`, `link` and, `unlink` operations.